AndrewWarrington33/AndrewWarrington33.github.io/_pages/about.md

 Biography
 ---------
 I was born and raised in Northern Virginia.
 I attended the University of Virginia where I graduated with a Bachelor of Science with majors in Biology and Psychology.
 Shortly after graduation, I moved to Boston and began working at the Center for Cancer Genomics within the Dana-Farber Cancer Institute.
-I am currently working as a Research Assistant in the Artificial Intelligence in Medicine (AIM) Lab.
+I am currently working as a Research Assistant in the Artificial Intelligence in Medicine (AIM) Lab under the supervision of Raymond Mak, MD.

 Research Interests
 ------------------